surajrajagopal/go-concepts/README.md

 4. Channels - Channels can be thought as a pipes by using which goroutines communications.
    - close()
+      How This Works
+        Goroutine sends "Hello, World!" into ch.

+        Closes ch after sending signal no more data will be sent.

+        Receiver uses for msg := range ch:

+        Reads messages from ch.

+        Stops automatically when ch is closed.

    - for range loop

    - Done/quit channel (bool/struct{})